SinugbangIsda/spring-boot-thymeleaf-bds/README.md

 - [Spring Boot DevTools](https://www.geeksforgeeks.org/spring-boot-devtools/): Spring Boot DevTools is a set of tools that provides a better development experience when working with Spring Boot applications.
 It includes features such as automatic application restarts, live reloads of static resources, and improved error reporting.

-- [Tailwind CSS Play CDN](https://tailwindcss.com/docs/installation/play-cdn): Webjars for Bootstrap is a way to package the Bootstrap framework as a set of webjars, which are self-contained JAR files that contain web resources such as CSS, JavaScript, and images.
-It allows developers to easily add Bootstrap to their web applications without having to manually download and configure the framework.
+- [Tailwind CSS Play CDN](https://tailwindcss.com/docs/installation/play-cdn): Tailwind CSS Play CDN is a web-based playground for Tailwind CSS, a popular utility-first CSS framework.
+It allows users to experiment with the framework's features and generate CSS code on the fly without the need for a local development environment or build process.

 # System Architecture
 ![0](./docs/system_architecture.png)